mjiggidy/pybinhistory/docs/quickstart.rst

     for entry in log:
         print(entry)

-:class:`binhistory.BinLog` behaves as a list of :class:`binhistory.BinLogEntry` objects.
+:class:`.BinLog` behaves as a list of :class:`.BinLogEntry` objects.
 Example Output:

 .. code-block:: none